Identify24/AndroidSdk/README.md

 - ModuleCacheType.CONTINUE_FROM_CALL -> If it has reached the call module, continue from the call module.
 (Default)

 **setNfcDependency** -> If you use the state's identity sharing system, it is necessary to activate this feature.
 In this way, there is no need to show the ocr screen.
 Because you give the user's credentials to the sdk.
-The information needed are:
+The information needed are: ( Default Ocr Page Open )

 - ID Card or Pasaport Serial No